Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Abstract

 \section{Abstract}

-Recent ultrasound experiments unveiled two-component nature of the superconducting order parameter in Sr$_2$RuO$_4$ and proposed $d_{xz}+id_{yz}$ and the accidentally degenerate $d_{x^2-y^2}+ig$ as possible candidates.
-To clarify the true pairing symmetry, we construct a phenomenological model containing all symmetry-allowed multipole fluctuations as potential pairing glues and make a systematic survey of major pairing states within the Eliashberg framework.
-This allows us to exclude with certainty $d_{xz}+id_{yz}$ based on the quasi-two-dimensionality of the Fermi surface topology and establish $d_{x^2-y^2}+ig$ as the most probable pairing state.
-The latter is found to arise from the interplay of antiferromagnetic, ferromagnetic, and electric multipole fluctuations and agree well with most current experiments.
-Our work provides a promising basis for understanding the pairing mechanism in superconducting Sr$_2$RuO$_4$.
+Despite of many experimental and theoretical efforts, the pairing symmetry of superconductivity in Sr$_2$RuO$_4$ remains undecided.
+The accidentally degenerate $d_{x^2-y^2}+ig$ is consistent with most current experiments and seems to be one of the most probable candidates, but we still lack a satisfactory theoretical mechanism for its appearance.
+Here we construct a phenomenological model combining realistic electronic band structures and all symmetry-allowed multipole fluctuations as potential pairing glues, and make a systematic survey of major pairing states within the Eliashberg framework.
+Our calculations show that $d_{x^2-y^2}+ig$ can arise naturally from the interplay of antiferromagnetic, ferromagnetic, and electric multipole fluctuations whose coexistence is manifested in previous experiments and calculations.
+Our work provides a physically reasonable basis supporting the possibility of $d_{x^2-y^2}+ig$ pairing in superconducting Sr$_2$RuO$_4$.